domienschepers/wifi-surveying/datasets/README.md

 - We remove RadioTap and PPI headers, except for its channel information.
 - We anonymize the three least significant bytes of each MAC address, keeping the Organizationally Unique Identifier (OUI).
 - We anonymize the destination MAC address of probe response frames, as it identifies client stations.
-- We map each unique SSID to a pseudonym “SSID-_N_” where _N_ is an incremental number.
+- We map each unique SSID to a pseudonym "SSID-_N_" where _N_ is an incremental number.

 Following these rules, we limit the potential leakage of sensitive sensor data in beacon frames, keep vendor-related information while preserving user privacy, and allow one to measure how many access points broadcast a specific anonymized SSID.